spinnylights/vulkan-notes/vulkan_notes.md

       into your video memory pool.
 * If it's data that the device writes and the host reads, have the device write it to the same pool you use for frequently-updated host-written data.
-Remember the flushing and invalidating stuff if the memory is not host-coherent.
+Remember flushing and invalidating the host cache ranges if the memory is not host-coherent.
 * If it's data the device reads and writes and the host accesses little or not at all, work with it entirely in your video memory pool.